drone/drone-plugin-index/content/christophschlosser/drone-ftps/index.md

 hostname
 : FTP host including the port

+clean_dir
+: if set to true destination directory would be cleaned before file transfer.

 chmod
 : if set to true ```chmod``` would be executed after file transferred, otherwise no ```chmod``` (default true)